qzhang503/proteoQ/README.md

 itself to a maximum of 44 samples for a correlation plot.
 In the document, we will perform correlation analysis against the `PNNL` data subset.
-By default, samples will be arranged by the alphabetical order for entries under the column `expt_smry.xlsx::Select`.
-We have learned from the earlier `MDS` analysis that the batch effects are smaller than the differences between `W2` and `W16`.
+By default, samples will be arranged by the alphabetical order for entries under the column “Select” in expt_smry.xlsx.
+We have learned from the earlier MDS analysis that the batch effects are smaller than the differences between WHIM2 and WHIM16.
 We may wish to put the `TMT1` and `TMT2` groups adjacent to each other for visualization of more nuance batch effects, followed by the comparison of WHIM subtypes.
 We can achieve this by supervising sample IDs at a customized order.
-In the expt_smry.xlsx, We have prepared an `Order` column where samples within the `JHU` subset were arranged in the descending order of `W2.TMT1`, `W2.TMT2`, `W16.TMT1` and `W16.TMT2`.
-Now we tell the program to look for the `Order` column for sample arrangement:
+In the expt_smry.xlsx, We have prepared an “Order” column where samples within the JHU subset were arranged in the descending order of W2.TMT1, W2.TMT2, W16.TMT1 and W16.TMT2.
+Now we tell the program to look for the “Order” column for sample arrangement:

 ``` r
 # peptide logFC